ShreyaAdhya/nf-reproducible-bulk-rnaseq-pipeline/README.md

 # nf-reproducible-rnaseq

 A **Nextflow DSL2 bulk RNA-seq pipeline** demonstrating **nf-core–style design principles** with **simple, readable branching** for **STAR (alignment-based)** and **Salmon (alignment-free)** quantification.
+This repository contains the workflow logic only; all biological data and references are user-provided.

 Ideas behind the repo -
 * Showcase **Nextflow + nf-core best practices**